zenparsing/storelax/README.md

 ### store.update(data)

 Updates the store with the specified properties.
-All store observers are notified when an update occurs.
+All listeners are asynchronously notified when an update occurs.

 ```js
 const store = new Store({ name: 'Amy', score: 100 });